Basic styling

 Setting something else

-Of course, you can use set rule with all built-in functions and all their named arguments to make something "default".
+Of course, you can use set rule with all built-in functions and all their named arguments to make some argument "default".

-For example, let's make all quotes there authored by that book:
+For example, let's make all quotes in this snippet authored by the book:

 #set quote(block: true, attribution: [Typst Examples Book])